mustaev-ruslan/Regexp-examples/README.md

 Examples of  regular expressions with tests

 It is collection of some regular expressions with test for it.
+Project contains 29 regexps and 283 tests of any types.

 Tests used TestNG.